rikardvinge/explainpolysvm/README.rst

     x = X_test[0,:]
     y_comp, feat_names = es.decision_function_components(x=x, output_interaction_names=True)

-In the example run, the observation is of class -1 and has features [-0.044, 1.136, -0.304].
-With a radial distance to the :math:`x2`-axis of 1.137 it is therefore well within the class -1 region.
+In the example run, the observation is of class -1 and has features [0.356, -1.352, 0.592].
+With a radial distance to the :math:`x2`-axis of 1.398 it is therefore well within the class -1 region.
-The decision score for this observation is -1.4, correctly classified as belonging to class -1.
+The decision score for this observation is -4.6, correctly classifying it as belonging to class -1.
-The contributions to the decision of this observataion is presented in the figure below.
+The contributions to the decision of this observation is presented in the figure below.

 .. image:: ./examples/3d_tubes/images/feature_importance_single_3d.png
     :width: 8cm
     :height: 5cm

-The absolute strongest constribution is from :math:`x1^2`, a reasonable result given the strong weight on the interaction :math:`x1^2` as well on this observation's relatively large value in this feature.
+The absolute strongest contribution is from :math:`x1^2`, a reasonable result given the strong weight on the interaction :math:`x1^2` as well on this observation's relatively large value in this feature.

 Feature selection
 -----------------

 In the feature selection example, we take the 3d case from above and step by step drop the least important interactions.
-In total, there are 19 interactions in thecompressed linear model for a problem with three features and a polynomial degree of three.
+In total, there are 19 interactions in the compressed linear model for a problem with three features and a polynomial degree of three.

-The results are presented as a boxplot of 100 testsets, each containing 500 observations per class, while the number of interactions is incrementally reduced by order of least importance.
-We find a small by gradual increase in median classification accruacy, as well as a slight reduction in the variation of the accuracy.
-We also find that when dropping the 18th feature, i.e. the second most important, performance drops to slightly abvoe chance.
-This is due to dropping of the two most important interactions, :math:`x1^2`, which is known to play a vital role in the separation of the two classes.
+The results are presented as a boxplot of 100 test sets, each containing 500 observations per class, while the number of interactions is reduced by order of least importance.
+We find a small by gradual increase in median classification accuracy, as well as a slight reduction in the variation of the accuracy from 0.0083 to 0.0071.
+We also find that when dropping the 18th feature, i.e. the second most important, performance drops to slightly above chance.
+This is due to dropping of the two most important interactions, :math:`x1^2`.

 .. image:: ./examples/3d_tubes/images/feature_selection_3d.png
     :width: 8cm